 - Mystery – am I willing to be surprised?
 Am I open to the synchronicities, beauty, and mystery around me?
 Am I engaging with the sacred and the unknown?

 For me, the beauty of creating my own wheel of life is that this wheel inspires me and lights me up.
 It connects me again and again to what truly matters to me right now, and reminds me of what I am creating in the world.

 What do you use to remind yourself of what matters to you?
 How do you engage, and re-engage, with the questions of how you want to live?

 Laura McGrath is an Ottawa-based life coach and therapist who works with clients all over the world.
 If you’d like to have a chat about how working with a coach can help you reconnect to what’s most important to you, Laura is more than happy to pick up the phone and have a conversation.
 Get in touch.

 Laura McGrath, RP, is a registered psychotherapist and Toronto life coach who helps smart people to live from their hearts.
 Let's talk!
-You can subscribe to Ready for Change news to receive thoughtful notes on personal growth, and you can sign up for an introductory coaching session to find out if coaching is right for you.
+You can subscribe to Ready for Change news to receive thoughtful notes on personal growth, and you can contact Laura to find out if coaching is right for you.